-A common theme across prior work is their reliance on manual annotations and thereby limiting the number of annotations available for further analysis. \approach does not rely on manual annotations for the entire and once the phase map $map$ has been updated to incorporate any new tools, we can proceed to \emph{phase labeling} and analyze any number of trajectories (1000s) across any number of agents using \lang.
-We will support additional agents per request as the industry evolves from single-agent to multi-agent systems, e.g. multi-agent research system in Claude.ai \citep{claudemultiagentresearchsystem}
+A common theme across prior work is their reliance on manual annotations, thereby limiting the number of annotations available for further analysis. \approach does not rely on manual annotations for the entire process, and once the phase map has been updated to incorporate any new tools, we can proceed to \emph{phase labeling} and analyze any number of trajectories (thousands) across any number of agents using \lang.
+We will support additional agents upon request as the industry evolves from single-agent to multi-agent systems, e.g, multi-agent research system in Claude.ai \citep{claudemultiagentresearchsystem}